FosterCommerce/dot-all-2022/README.md

 5. Open the Build and Output Settings

-6. Flick the Override switch for the Build Command and set it to `yarn run build`
+6. Set the Build Command to `yarn run build`

-7. Flick the Override switch for the Output Directory and set it to `.nuxt`
+7. Set the Output Directory to `.nuxt`

 8. Open the Environment Variables tab and set the following